 Since the Chinese language getting popular, many language learners have been arguing that the Chinese language being a hard language to learn.
 However, learning the Chinese language can be a challenge, but it is not impossible.

-In today’s post, we’re going to analyse what exactly makes people think it is hard to learn the Chinese Mandarin, and what solution you could have to conquer these tricky problems.
+In today’s post, we will analyze what makes people think it is hard to learn Chinese Mandarin and what solution you could have to conquer these tricky problems.

 Is Chinese grammar hard to learn?